Volunteer Teaching Abroad

 Volunteering as a Teacher Abroad with Projects Abroad

 The amount of lessons per week that you will teach varies depending on the country and even the individual schools.
 In some countries you will be expected to be at school during the entire working day, though you may only teach two or three classes.
 In other cases you may just teach in the mornings.
 You will also need to take time to prepare your lessons, and correct your students’ work.

 As a volunteer teacher, depending on your skills and interests, you are also welcome to teach other subjects.
 You could find yourself teaching math, science, geography, and more.
 Many volunteers choose to help out with extra-curricular activities like sports, drama, or music lessons as well.

-Once you have applied, the Volunteer Advisor in your destination country will get in touch with you to find out more about you and explain more about teaching in the school or university you will be joining.
+Once you have applied, the Volunteer Advisor for your destination country will get in touch with you to find out more about you and explain more about teaching in the school or university you will be joining.
 Before you leave we will send you a comprehensive teaching guide with ideas, teaching games, and advice.
-It includes tried and tested teaching resources, and takes you through beginner and intermediate lessons.
+It includes tried and tested teaching resources and takes you through beginner and intermediate lessons.

 It is a good idea to bring some of your own resources too.
 These could be pictures of your friends and family or some postcards of where you live.
 Another great aspect of a Projects Abroad experience is being able to sit down with other volunteers and share ideas of what works best in the classroom.